 A family member has engaged in disruptive behavior that threatens health and safety which creates a need for police to be summoned to the PHA premises.
-This may include, but is not limited to refusing to leave when asked by PHA staff or Contractors.
+This may include, but is not limited to refusing to leave when asked by PHA staff or Contractors Abusive or violent behavior towards PHA personnel includes verbal as well as physical abuse or violence.
+Use of racial epithets, or other language,